 - How to bike in a dress

 Robert volunteered as a Walk Bike Nashville Instructor and Ambassador before joining the Walk Bike Nashville team at the start of 2017.
-He manages the Safe Routes to Schools program and the Travel Green program.
+He manages the Safe Routes to Schools program.
 From London, UK, he has also lived in Sydney, Australia.
 He has a 20 year background in railroads, plus experience with development control.
-Robert has two children in public school in Nashville, and his 6 year old son had the third highest mileage in the Nashville Slow Rider team in the League of American Bicyclists 2016 National Bike Challenge.
+Robert has two children in public school in Nashville, and his 9 year old son had the third highest mileage in the Nashville Slow Rider team in the League of American Bicyclists 2016 National Bike Challenge.
 He holds a Master's degree in Transport Planning and Management from Westminster University in London.

 Contact Robert with questions regarding:

 • Teaching children how to ride a bicycle

 • Bicycling with children - on and off your own bike

 • Installing a bike rack at your workplace